Christine de Pizan

 With Albert's death, there was something of a problem in Hungary: Elisabeth and Albert had "only" produced two daughters, leaving the succession in some doubt--and, clearly, if Elisabeth's own hereditary rights were not recognized after her father's death, it is not likely that her daughters' rights would be recognized after the death of her husband.

 But the widowed queen was pregnant.
-Under the circumstances, Elisabeth ruled temporarily in Hungary as de facto regent, though not officially recognized as such, and in 1440, when the council of Hungary gathered, members selected Vladislaus of Poland as king.
+Under the circumstances, Elisabeth ruled temporarily in Hungary as de facto regent, though not officially recognized as such, and in 1440, when the council of Hungary gathered, members selected Ladislaus of Poland as king.
 In Bohemia, Frederick V was chosen as king, to follow Albert II.
 The pregnant queen left the capital.

 A sixteenth-century sculpture